 Essential oils are generally used for their many and varied healing abilities.
 But, even essential oils can be toxic.

 Adulterated essential oils, in all truth, are often no better than synthetic perfumes.
-Adulterated essential oils can be very toxic and they are even potentially carcinogenic, which really does make them no different to synthetic fragrances.
+Adulterated essential oils can be very toxic.
+They are even potentially carcinogenic, which really makes them no different to synthetic fragrances.

 ***I detail the difference between adulterated essential oils and pure, medicinal grade essential oils towrads the end of this article…

 It is very important to buy your essential oils from a supplier you trust.